Voyager vs. BlockFi - Which is Better for You?

 Which Offers the Best Yields - Voyager or BlockFi?

-This is the most important category in this comparison in our opinion and BlockFi wins this category quite firmly — they have higher rates across the board with around 1% -> 2% higher interest rates on pretty much every cryptocurrency on the platform, from stablecoins to mainstream cryptocurrencies such as Ethereum and Bitcoin, BlockFi generally has quite a bit higher yields on deposits — and when they don’t they have comparable or marginally higher yields.
+This is the most important category in this comparison in our opinion and Voyager wins this category quite firmly — they have higher rates across the board with around 1% -> 2% higher interest rates on pretty much every cryptocurrency on the platform when compared to BlockFi with the exception of stablecoins which BlockFi currently offers a comparable to slightly higher yields than other platforms, including Voyager.

 Which has Lower Fees - Voyager or BlockFi?